-25.1 Effective Dates
+25.1 EFFECTIVE DATES

-Except for those provisions requiring a legislative appropriation of funds, this Agreement shall go into full effect July 1, 2021, and shall continue in full effect, unless amended by mutual written agreement of the parties, through June 30, 2023.
-Those provisions requiring a legislative appropriation shall go into full effect on July 1, 2021 or as otherwise provided for in this Agreement, if approved.
+Except for those provisions requiring a legislative appropriation of funds, this This Agreement shall go into full effect July 1, 2024\2023, and shall continue in full effect through June 30, 2025, unless amended by mutual written agreement of the parties or extended under Article 25.2, through June 30, 2023.
+Those provisions requiring a legislative appropriation shall go into full effect on July 1, 2021, or as otherwise provided for in this Agreement, if approved.

-25.2 Successor Negotiations
+25.2 SUCCESSOR NEGOTIATIONS

-The parties shall begin negotiations for a successor agreement no later than April 1, 2022.
-If no successor agreement has been reached, or if the legislature has not approved appropriations required to fund the economic provisions of a successor agreement as of June 30, 2023, all the terms of this Agreement shall remain in effect until the effective date of a subsequent agreement, not to exceed one (1) year from the expiration date of this Agreement.
+The parties shall begin negotiations for a successor agreement no later than April October 15, 2022-2024.
+If, as of June 30, 2025, no successor agreement has been reached, or if the legislature has not approved appropriations required to fund the economic provisions of a successor agreement as of June 30, 2023, all the terms of, this Agreement shall remain in effect until the effective date of a subsequent agreement, not to exceed one (1) year from the expiration date of this Agreement.
+If the Parties fail to reach agreement by June 30, 2025, the Parties may mutually agree to submit outstanding issues to interest arbitration.
+In the event the Agreement is extended past June 30, 2025, and the parties are unable to reach agreement on a successor agreement by January 1, 2026, either party may seek interest arbitration under Article 22.3.